ehmicky/cross-platform-node-guide/README.md

 - [`fs.chown()`](https://nodejs.org/api/fs.html#fs_fs_chown_path_uid_gid_callback)
   does not do anything.

-The privileged user is `root` on Unix and `admin` on Windows.
+The privileged user is `root` on Unix and `Administrator` on Windows.
 Those are triggered with different mechanisms.
 One can use [`is-elevated`](https://github.com/sindresorhus/is-elevated) (and the related [`is-admin`](https://github.com/sindresorhus/is-admin) and